 “…I requested and was granted a zoom call with our head of HR.
 The morning after my meeting, the company changed their policy and retroactively paid me EPSL, and returned my accrued PTO for the time I was quarantined due to my wife’s positive covid test.
 I was shocked and very happy.
 I would not have had the courage to face this without your guidance and help.
 Not only did this make things right by me, it also opened the door for many of my coworkers who were also denied paid leave for covid reasons.
 I feel so much more appreciated as a health care worker, because of this policy change.”

-Thank you for joining us in telling Congressional leadership that they must ensure the next relief package includes the emergency paid leave workers need to keep themselves and their loved ones safe!
+Thank you for joining us in telling Congressional leadership that they must ensure workers can access the paid leave they need to keep themselves and their loved ones safe!